antronerds/r2-tutorials/docs/Using_Datasets.md

 2. Click on the “Advanced” link.
 A new screen shows a table where the headers can be filled with search entries to fine tune your search for a dataset meeting your search criteria.
-Enter ‘Neuro’ in the class column and’ 50’ in the ‘\#’ column and select ‘ greater than’ from the pull down menu.
+Enter ‘Neuro’ in the Tissue/Tumor column and’ 50’ in the ‘\#’ column and select ‘ greater than’ from the pull down menu.
 This returns all the datasets containing the search term ‘Neuro’ and having more than 50 samples.